chriskrycho/v5.chriskrycho.com/site/pages/cv.md

 As we began actively adopting TypeScript in our Ember.js app [at Olo](#current), we very soon ran into the limitations of the existing support.
 Integration with Ember’s <abbr>CLI</abbr> tooling was limited; the type definitions were a mix of incomplete, unhelpful, and outright wrong; there was little information about how to use TypeScript *effectively* with Ember; and, worst of all, no one was actively contributing to fill these gaps—much less leading.

 In March 2017, I began working on the <abbr>CLI</abbr> tooling and the type definitions for the Ember ecosystem.
 Once I began leading the effort, several others began contributing actively; in early 2018 we formed a small team working on shepherding Ember and TypeScript integration forward.
-Over the rest of 2017 and 2018, I have [taught][ts-workshop] and [written extensively][ts-blog] on using TypeScript effectively with Ember.
+Over the rest of 2017 and 2018, I have taught and written extensively on using TypeScript effectively with Ember.
 Our small team’s efforts have made TypeScript both viable and increasingly mainstream as a choice for Ember apps and addons.

-[ts-workshop]: https://emberconf.com/schedule.html#d-typescript-up-your-ember-js-app "EmberConf Workshop: 'TypeScript Up Your Ember.js App'"
-[ts-blog]: https://v4.chriskrycho.com/typing-your-ember/ "Typing Your Ember series"

 #### True Myth